ayeso/Private_Mod_Pack/Info.md

 Description:
 This modpack is a extended version of Mindcrack with addons such as Mo Creatures and Millenare.
+McCapes is made by Alphaest (one of our devs) for fixing usage of capes due to a class that Forge overrides.

 Minecraft Version:
 1.4.7